cognitedata/cognite-grafana-datasource/README.md

 - To add annotations, go to your dashboard's settings, and then select `Annotations` from the left side.
 - Choose your Cognite Data Source as the `Data Source`.
-- You can then specify the query to pull events from CDF, and filter on these events.
+- You can then specify the query to pull events from CDF and filter on these events.
 For instance:
 ```
 events{type="some", subtype=~"sub.*"}
 ```